-My name is Ruanqianqian Huang, and I normally go by Lisa.
+My name is Lisa.
 I’m excited by programming languages (PL), human-computer interaction (HCI), and cognitive science.

 See Fun for my life outside of computer science.

 I design and develop programming tools.
-I do not have a specific research area, but an overall research vision: I hope to improve human <-> human communication, the main media of which are computers, specifically programming tools.
+My current research vision is the following: I hope to improve human <-> human communication, the main media of which are computers, specifically programming tools.
 Such communication can be subdivided into two categories, each coming with questions I aim to address:

 To that end, I adopt the human-centered approach to design programming environments:

-- I use evidence from cognitive science to derive the design space of a programming tool; and
+- I use evidence from cognitive science and empirical investigations to derive the design space of a programming tool; and

-- I work with potential users of a programming tool to fine tune the design space and to iterate on existing designs.
+- I work with potential users of a programming tool to refine the design space and to iterate on existing designs.

 - Online Z3 Guide: rise4fun is back!
 Now serving Z3 as the first customer.